“If the freedom of speech is taken away then dumb and silent we may be led, like sheep to the slaughter” – George Washington

 Freedom of Speech and Expression

 Freedom of Speech is the mother of all liberties.
 It is a natural right given to a person by birth to freely express his opinions.
 Freedom of Speech and expression means the right to express one’s own ideas and opinions freely by words of mouth, writing, printing, pictures or any other mode.
 Article 19 of Universal Declaration of Human Rights (1948) provides “Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.”.
-Freedom of Speech is one among the essential human rights.
+Freedom of Speech is one of the essential human rights.
 Hence, many international conventions and national constitutions enumerate it as a fundamental right of the people.

-Meaning, Purpose and Scope
+Meaning, Purpose, and Scope

 The Preamble of the Constitution of India resolves to secure to all its citizens’ liberty of thought and expression.
 This is reflected in Article 19(1) (a) of Part III of the Constitution of India which says “All citizens shall have the right to Freedom of Speech and Expression”.
 Free debate and open discussion are essential for any vibrant democracy.
 Free speech contains the right to put forward one’s nonpartisan view and not to take part in a chorus or sing the same song.
-Right to freedom of speech and expression is a highly valued and cherish right but the Constitution conceives of reasonable restriction.
+Right to freedom of speech and expression is a highly valued and cherished right but the Constitution conceives of reasonable restriction.

 Freedom of speech and expression has four broad special purposes to serve: